tangerinemarigold/TheLawyerAttorneyISpokeWithCouldNotFigureOutWhatHeHasOnMe_ButTheySaidItsLikelyForgedBCThatHappens/README.md

 theres this story of a girl who would go running in long island, and some guy murdered her for like no reason, and in the court hearing, her mom called the guy who murdered her daughter a demon. no other word could be more perfect. anyway, we will win this and get rid of this lunatic hillbilly. is he being investigated by anyone right now?? i feel like he is lol. he thinks everyone around him is dumb and hes the smartest and he can use them, not until the police/fbi get involved. cant "well actually" out of that.

 you know what i was thinking. i got one d*ck pic from that professor in 2017. can you imagine how many d*ck pics jason gets in his DMs every week on twitter. is he looking at them??? do you think theyre from professors too??? i dont care but i so curious now if he looks at them.
+ * what percent of the people hes following on twitter has sent him a dck pic, even 1% is a lot of pics. so his DMs must be filled with them. its a tough life being a social media influencer.

+now we dont know if hes on drugs, surprises, surprises, just so many. would that make so much sense that hes just been doing drugs this whole time and __hallucinating__ everything. maybe doing them makes him feel less of a loser incel, so that makes sense. legally i dont think we can get a drug test out of him. i wonder if there's some written evidence somewhere where he talks about what hes on.

 ok im tired i have to sleep